Build Daffodil Using SBT

 - Once the project is built you can test by opening 'daffodil-core/src/test/scala/' from the Package Explorer.

 - Expand the dsom package and select the TestDsomCompiler.scala file.
 Right-click the file -> Run As -> JUnit Test

 - At this point, all of the tests should have run successfully.
 If so, you are good to go.

-NOTE: If you run into build errors: 'missing required library' etc., be sure to build daffodil-macro-lib first, and then all the other projects.
+NOTE: If you run into build errors: 'missing required library' etc. Build daffodil-macro-lib first, and then all the other projects.
 If you have to 'clean-all', then clean all except daffodil-macro-lib.
-If you accidently clean-all and clean away daffodil-macro-lib, then build that project again first, then everything else.